A Wireless Shopping Checklist

 Are you going to buy a new mobile?
 Are you considering wireless gifts?
 Our checklist provides you with the keywords and standards you should look for when Wi-Fi is involved.

-1. Must Have for Mobiles and Computers: Wi-Fi 6 or Wi-Fi 5 for the fastest connections
+1. Must have on mobile and PC: Wi-Fi 7 or Wi-Fi 6 for fastest connections

-Tthe vast majority of devices will be backwards compatible with the older wifi standards.
-This means that they can also be used with older routers and wireless networks, although performance is not as good as when every party supports the latest standard.
+The vast majority of new gadgets will be backwards compatible with older wifi standards.
+This means they can also be used with older routers and wireless networks, although the performance won’t be as good as when every part of the connection is on the latest standard.

-Do you have a smart device on your wishlist, like a Wi-Fi scale or Amazon Echo?
+Do you have a smart device on your wish list, like a wifi bathroom scale or robotic vacuum cleaner?

-Many such devices will only support Wi-Fi 4, also known as 802.11n.
+Many such gadgets only support Wi-Fi 4, also known as 802.11n.
 This also applies to DIY technology products such as Raspberry Pi and Arduino.
-As long as you do not expect high speeds from these devices, and you make sure that they are placed for optimal coverage in your home, this is not a problem.
+As long as you do not expect very high speeds from the device, and you ensure that it is placed in the home so that it has good coverage, this is not a problem.

-Pay particular attention to devices intended for use in or near the bathroom, such as smart scales, because most bathrooms have poor conditions for wireless coverage.
-Floor heating, steel reinforcement in walls, and so on can make for poor coverage.
+Pay particular attention to devices intended for use in the bathroom, such as smart bathroom scales, because most bathrooms have poor conditions for wifi signals.
+Floor heating, steel reinforcement in walls and so on can make for poor coverage.

 Therefore, it is extra important to make sure that any smart devices in the bathroom do not become bad apples that ruin the network.